primaverabss/devops-extensibility-runbookpayloadexecutor/README.md

-Executes JSON file payload into Azure Runbook with Enterprise Application Account.
+Executes JSON file payload into Azure Runbook with an Enterprise Application Account.